The date of the next Parish Council Meeting will be:

 Message from Cambridgeshire County Council:

-Any resident planning to visit a HRC with a van or trailer should obtain an e-permit using an online system beforehand.
+E-permits need to be obtained using an online system beforehand from the Council’s website (www.cambridgeshire.gov.uk/hrc-permits ).
+The system has been live for the past week allowing residents to register for an e-permit in advance of today’s launch.
 These e-permits will be limited to 12 visits per year.
-To allow larger household and garden jobs, there will be an exemption to the scheme for trailers up to 1.5m (5ft) in length (excluding the towing mechanism bar) and 570 litre capacity.
+There will be an exemption to the scheme for trailers up to 1.5m (5ft) in length (excluding the towing mechanism bar) and 570 litre capacity, to allow larger household and garden jobs.

 Additional site staff will be available to help at all nine HRCs in the early months of the scheme being introduced.